 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

-It is no secret that behavior and cultural trends of Chinese market are changing due to increased disposable income and westernization.
-Now, in first tier cities, where people have more awareness about luxury brands prefer to buy a Chanel perfume than a Chanel bag, which is still a luxury product but little less expensive.
+It is no secret that the behavior and cultural trends of the Chinese market are changing due to increased disposable income and westernization.
+Now, in first-tier cities, where people have more awareness about luxury brands prefer to buy a Chanel perfume than a Chanel bag, which is still a luxury product but a little less expensive and more low-key.

-There are several cheap local perfume brands mushrooming seeing the demand and captured 20% of the market share but so far there has been no leading brand in Chinese market.
-On the other hand, according to data of Euromonitor International report on Perfume Market in China, sales of International premium fragrance brand grew by 2.2% during 2016 and market of domestic fragrance brands dropped by 3.6%.
+There are several cheap local perfume brands mushrooming seeing the demand and captured 20% of the market share but so far there has been no leading brand in the Chinese market.
+The market had surged 48.2 percent between 2014 and 2018, and the total annual retails market for fragrance is expected to expand from $1.18 billion in 2018 to $1.81 billion in 2023.

-Entering Perfume Market in China is not straight forward
+Entering the Perfume Market in China is not straight forward

 What type of fragrances are preferred by Chinese customers?